List of Top 7 Types of Accounting

 Accounting means gathering of various records and arranging and recording them systematically so as they become useful data.
 This is done with the aim to prepare the three main statements which are income statement, balance sheet, and cash flow statement.
 Apart from this several other MIS reports as and when required are also prepared.
 It calculates the profit or loss of any business for a given period and nature & value of a company owner equity, assets, and liabilities.

 Moreover, the accounting results can be compared with the previous year result to know the weak points of the business.
 It helps in decision-making activity to the management.
 This information can be produced as evidence in any legal matter.
 The items which are non-monetary are not recorded.
 Sometimes these are dressed so as to falsely show the true and fair view in the financial statement.
 It doesn’t account for the value of money and hence financial results are without giving weight age to a value of money.

 This has been a guide to Types of Accounting.
-Here we discuss the different types of accounting with detailed explanation along with some examples.
+Here we discuss the top 7 types of accounting with detailed explanations along with some examples.
 You can learn more about accounting from following articles –